 Cataracts are a common cause of diminished vision in people over the age of 60 in Reading, PA, and across the United States.
 If you are seeking the best surgeons to improve your vision, the physicians at Eye Consultants of Pennsylvania can provide the high-quality care you need.

-Eye Consultants of Pennsylvania is the leading ophthalmology practice in the region, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+Eye Consultants of Pennsylvania is the leading ophthalmology practice in the region, with five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon, and Blandon.
 Patients can expect the highest level of safety for cataract surgery in our state-of-the-art surgical suites.

 Our cataract specialists are Board Certified and have been trained by some of the most respected medical facilities in the world, including The Wilmer Eye Institute at Johns Hopkins and Krieger Eye Institute in Baltimore, Massachusetts Eye & Ear Infirmary and Tufts New England Eye Center in Boston, Duke University Medical Center in Durham, Manhattan Eye, Ear and Throat Hospital in New York, and the Scheie Eye Institute and Wills Eye Hospital in Philadelphia.